zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 foolishness is the cause of no benefit, foolishness is the one that shakes the heart,

-horror arises from it, and people don’t realize it.
+horror arises from it, and people don't realize it.

-fools don’t know the benefits, fools can’t see the law,
+fools don't know the benefits, fools can't see the law,

-At that time he was a blind dark one: anyone who can be conquered by idiots. 』
+At that time he was a blind dark one: anyone who can be conquered by idiots. "

 like thisIt is the danger of "living there".